- A level requirements: ABB

 This module introduces some of the mathematical techniques used in physics.
 For example, matrices, differential equations, vector calculus and series are discussed.
 The ideas are first presented in lectures and then the put into practice in problems classes, with support from demonstrators and the module lecturer.
 When you have finished this module, you should: Be able to manipulate matrices and use matrix methods to solve simultaneous linear equations.
 Be familiar with methods for solving first and second order differential equations in one variable.
 Have a basic knowledge of vector algebra.
 Have a basic understanding of series, in particular of Fourier series and transforms.

-Astronomy is the study of Universe – applying a broad range of physics (and indeed chemistry and even biology) to both understand the cosmos and our place in it, and improve our understanding of the underlying physics.
-In this module you will be introduced to the constituents of the universe – from our Solar System, through stars and galaxies, to the evolution of spacetime – and study the observational techniques used to answer outstanding questions about the cosmos.
+Astronomy is the study of Universe – applying a broad range of physics (and indeed chemistry and even biology) to both understand the cosmos and our place in it, andit and improve our understanding of the underlying physics.
+In this module you will be introduced to the constituents of the Uuniverse – from our Solar System, through stars, exoplanets and galaxies, to the evolution of spacetime -– and study some of the observational techniques used to answer outstanding questions about the cosmos.

 In year two you will broaden your understanding of physics and astronomy, with modules designed to ensure you have mastered the full range of physics concepts